ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/02-comparing-values.md

 ### Sorting using comparables

-To keep them clear and simple, visualizations for sorting algorithms will usually show them as operating on integer values stored in an array.
+To keep them clear and simple, visualisations for sorting algorithms will usually show them as operating on integer values stored in an array.
 But almost never do people really want to sort an array of integers.
 But to be useful, a real sorting algorithm typically has to